 Recipients of the EPSRC Doctoral Award must abide at all times with the University rules and regulations, as set out in the University Calendar, available online at http://www2.warwick.ac.uk/services/gov/calendar/

-Recipients of the EPSRC Doctoral Award must normally be a national of a member state of the European Union, unless the HetSys CDT has confirmed in writing that an Award is offered to a candidate with Overseas fees status.
-Recipients who have demonstrated that they have a relevant connection with the UK, as defined by the EPSRC, are eligible for a full studentship which includes the payment of academic fees and a maintenance grant.
-Recipients who are a national of a Member State of the European Union other than the UK, who have not been ordinarily resident in the UK for three years prior to receiving the award, are only eligible for a fees-only studentship award.
-A recipient’s status is determined at the start of the award and cannot be changed once the award is made.
+Recipients of the EPSRC Doctoral Training Partnership Award must normally have home fees status, unless the HetSys CDT has confirmed in writing that an Award is offered to a candidate with overseas fees status.
+Recipients are eligible for a full studentship which includes the payment of academic fees and a stipend.
+A recipient’s fee status is determined at the start of the award and cannot be changed once the award is made.

 The EPSRC Doctoral Award is normally awarded for up to 4 years of full-time doctoral study unless the HetSys CDT has confirmed in writing otherwise.
 If the recipient submits a thesis for final examination before the expected end of their registration, stipend funding shall cease upon submission of the thesis.
 Funding is not retrospective and students already enrolled on an MPhil/PhD at the time of their selection for the award will have the value of their award reduced pro rata.

-Payment of academic fees for the EPSRC Doctoral Award is normally set at the Home/EU fee rate (£4,407 for 2020-21) and payment of the maintenance grant is set at the standard UKRI rate (£15,285 for 2020-21).
+Payment of academic fees for the EPSRC Doctoral Award is normally set at the Home/EU fee rate (£4,712 for 2023-24).
+Should a recipient be charged the overseas fee rate, and where the Doctoral College has confirmed this in writing, the University will fund the difference between the home and overseas fee rate for the duration of the award.
+Payment of the annual stipend is set at the standard UKRI rate (£18,622 for 2023-24).
 All HetSys CDT-funded students are awarded a Researcher Training Support Grant (RTSG) of £6,000 as detailed in the offer letter.
 The HetSys CDT will advise how to access this funding.

 In accepting the Terms and Conditions of this award the award-holder is consenting to share their personal data with the EPSRC and/or other Research Councils.